Recent Blog Articles

-Exercise stress test.
-This test uses a treadmill, stationary bicycle, or other exercise machine to get you moving while hooked up to heart-monitoring equipment.
+Standard exercise stress test.
+If your ECG is normal and you are able to exercise, this test is often done first.
+It can be done with a treadmill, stationary bicycle, or other exercise machine to get you moving while hooked up to heart-monitoring equipment.
 It can determine how well the coronary arteries supply blood to the heart when it must work harder, and if the rhythm remains normal.
-The exercise stress test is extremely safe.
-The chance of having a heart attack during one is 1 in 10,000.
+The exercise stress test is generally safe.

 Treatment for angina depends on how severe it is, whether it has recently become more severe (even if it is still mild), how much it interferes with your life, and your expectations and goals.
 Lifestyle changes are sometimes enough to make angina go away, though most people need one or more medications to ease or prevent angina.
 Some people need a procedure to open or bypass blocked coronary arteries.

 Lifestyle changes for angina

 Some of the following may help ease angina:

 Reduce risk factors.
 Stopping smoking, losing weight if needed, and lowering high blood pressure, high cholesterol, and high blood sugar can help control angina.

 Adjust your daily activities.
 If certain kinds of activity regularly cause angina, try performing the activity more slowly.
 Your heart is under more stress in the mornings and after meals, so try reducing physical activity at those times.

 Reduce stress and anger.
 If anger and stress regularly bring on your angina, a stress-reduction program or meditation can help.